Urch22/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 7.
 Writing a script that Move file from one directory to another directory Task 8.
 Writing a script that Delete the file inside a subdirectory Task 9.
-Writing a script that Delete a directory from a directory
+Writing a script that Delete a directory from a directory Task 10.
+Writing a script that changes the working directory to the previous one